n64decomp/mk64/docs/BUILD_WINDOWS.md

 Follow the initial instructions to update the base packages.
 Ignore installing any extra packages in-case they conflict with the below steps.

 MinGW is a separate program from Msys2.
 However, it must be wrapped right into msys2.
-Compiling recomp requires steps using `MSYS2 MSYS` *and* `MSYS2 MinGW x64`.
-The instructions will clearly differentiate which program to launch and run in the section titles.
+Compiling recomp requires steps using<br>`MSYS2 MSYS` *and* `MSYS2 MinGW x64`.
+The instructions will clearly differentiate which terminal program to launch and run in the section titles.

-##### Why flip-flop between both?
+##### *Why flip-flop between both?*
 Compiling the recomp executable that generates the source files for compiling the compiler requires capstone.
 A disassembly, analysis, and reverse-engineering framework.
 Capstone is only available on `MSYS2 MinGW x64`.
 It is not available on `MSYS2 MSYS`.
-However, compiling the compiler itself requires `MSYS2 MSYS` because it contains an equivallent dependency for `mman`.
+However, compiling the compiler itself requires
+`MSYS2 MSYS` because it contains an equivallent dependency for `mman`.
 A memory mapping library. `MSYS2 MinGW x64` does not contain an equivallent dependancy.

 ### Step 2: Install Dependancies in MSYS2 MinGW x64